top of page

 Remote Sensing | Biodiversity | Landscape Ecology

 I’m Alyson East, a PhD candidate in Quantitative Ecology at the University of Maine.
-My work bridges ecology, data science, and remote sensing to understand how ecosystems respond to change—both abrupt and subtle—across scales.
+My work bridges ecology, data science, and remote sensing to understand how ecosystems respond to change across scales.
 I study patterns in forest structure, biodiversity, and disturbance history, asking how these layers interact to shape ecological stability and resilience.

 At the heart of my research is a fascination with complexity: the way traits vary within and across species, the structural legacies left by land use and disturbance, and the spatial patterns that emerge from environmental patterns.
 I bring together ecological theory, machine learning, and large-scale datasets, from satellite LiDAR to insect museum specimens, to study these patterns in forests and biodiversity-rich landscapes across the U.S. and beyond.